This Budapest travel budget per day report is ideal for anyone visiting the Hungarian capital and controlling expenses while enjoying the city

 Expensive day for a lavish tourists (rich people, megalomaniacs, lotto winners)

-Accomodation: you can get a 5 star hotel in Budapest for about 150$ dollars per night, for a double room, prices do go up in summer, or especially when Budapest hosts the F1 Grand Prix.
+Accommodation: you can get a 5 star hotel in Budapest for about 250$ dollars per night, for a double room, prices do go up in summer, or especially when Budapest hosts the F1 Grand Prix.

 Food: you will have a hard time spending more than $150 a day on food, even if you order the best food and the best wines.

-Transport: taxi around is probably better than renting a car if you are staying just in Budapest, even if you get ripped off, I find it hard to believe that it will cost more than $50 per day.
+Transport: taxi around is probably better than renting a car if you are staying just in Budapest.
+Use the Bolt apps to guarantee fair rates.

 Having fun: well, that is theoretically infinite, depends really on your taste and eccentric habits, but with 300$ you can do almost anything Budapest has to offer in one day.